Frequently Asked Questions

 “A body is made up of many parts, and each of them has its own use.
 That's how it is with us.
 There are many of us, but we each are part of the body of Christ, as well as part of one another.”

-Q: What do you mean by Cultural Competence?
+Q: What do you mean by Cultural Agility?

 Cultural awareness constitutes those values, attitudes, and assumptions essential to living, working and serving with peers who are culturally different from you are.
 Self-awareness, or the ability to be aware of those values, attitudes, and assumptions, is a significant aspect of cultural awareness.
 Without such self-evaluation, you may not realize that you hold inaccurate or inappropriate views of a particular culture in the form of stereotypes, biases, or culturally based assumptions.
 For multicultural development to continue, it is important to challenge misinformation and correct erroneous assumptions and beliefs.